JoeCUK/final_project/README.md

 - **Expanded Visualizations**: Add options for line graphs, pie charts, and other formats to explore data from different perspectives.

 ### Conclusion
 ScholarScope is a robust starting point for showcasing the potential of combining web technologies and data visualization to enhance research insights.
-This project demonstrates practical skills in full-stack web development, with a clear path for future growth and enhancement.
+This project taught me a great deal about web development, and it has definite potential for future growth and enhancement.